π©Ί Screening Section Dr. Meow

 β

-πΎ For procedures like neutering, vaccination, or boarding β screening ensures your cat is healthy and safe to proceed.
+πΎ If your cat comes for neutering, vaccination, or boarding β prior screening ensures the cat is healthy and safe for the procedure.

 -